ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/ActInf_Basics_Lecture/Transcripts/Prose/AIFSS-02L_cPxLuwUDTSWYpG6-Z4rflqbxigh9K9-DDzkVzu5J1pA.sentences.csv_transcript.md

 09:52 [[start:592350][end:601462]] Okay, so that was a very rapid overview of some of the core concepts and mechanisms, but they're going to crop up continuously.

 10:01 [[start:601526][end:605340]] So I think we're going to get a much better grasp on them as we go on.

+## Section 1: Mind and World

 [[start:605870][end:617460]] In this section, I'm going to start to expand on some of those things that we've just put on the table, and I'm going to begin to flesh them out in terms of thinking about how Active Inference agents actually exist in the world.
-[[start:619030][end:621442]] So I should say I put this here to remind me.
+[[start:619030][end:621442]] So I should say I put this list of readings here to remind me.
 [[start:621496][end:635250]] So those of you who are taking part in the course, I'm going to make available a document with all of the readings that I firstly, all of the readings that I've used to make these slides, and then a bunch of other readings as well that I think are going to be very relevant.

 10:35 [[start:635330][end:640214]] And obviously, they're going to be organized in terms of the structure of this presentation as well.
 [[start:640252][end:645450]] So this is just I've put a little sample up on these slides, but there's going to be much more in the document.
-[[start:646510][end:649740]] So I think it's always good to start with some guiding questions.
+[[start:646510][end:649740]] I think it's always good to start with some guiding questions.
 [[start:650350][end:652240]] So I've thrown up three here.

-10:54 [[start:654690][end:657690]] The first is how does enactive inference characterize cognition?
+10:54 [[start:654690][end:657690]] The first is: how does enactive inference characterize cognition?
 [[start:657770][end:662990]] So we've just looked at predictions and prediction errors, but we're going to expand on that a little bit.

 11:03 [[start:663060][end:666718]] And we're going to ask what kinds of processes does cognition involve?
 [[start:666894][end:669550]] How is cognition related to the material environment?
-[[start:669630][end:675426]] This is going to be something how cognition relates to the environment is going to be very important in subsequent weeks.
+[[start:669630][end:675426]] This is going to be something -- how cognition relates to the environment -- is going to be very important in subsequent weeks.

 11:15 [[start:675608][end:681030]] And we're going to ask quite briefly what kinds of vehicles might realize cognitive processing.
 [[start:681610][end:684482]] So here's a couple of whales.